semidark/kiterm/README.md

 # KIterm: GTK4 VTE Terminal with Integrated AI Assistant

-A Python application that displays a terminal using GTK4 and VTE, now featuring an integrated AI assistant panel.

 ## Features

-*   **Embedded VTE Terminal**: A fully functional terminal embedded within the GTK4 application.
+*   **Embedded VTE Terminal**: A fully functional terminal
 *   **Integrated AI Chat Panel**:
     *   Connects to Ollama, OpenAI, or other compatible Large Language Model (LLM) APIs.
-    *   Provides contextual assistance by using the current content of your terminal.
+    *   Provides contextual assistance by using the current content of your terminal and the chat history.
     *   Supports streaming responses for real-time interaction.
     *   Renders AI responses in Markdown for clear formatting (including code blocks, bold, italics, etc.).
     *   In-app settings panel to configure: